pullyvan/Fogproject/README.md

 ## Installation

-For the installation I recommend the use of debian based OS, for the example I will use Ubuntu 22.04.
-You have to go on [download](https://fogproject.org/download) from their website and get the link from github
+For the installation I recommend to use a debian based OS.
+For this example I will use Ubuntu 22.04.
+You have to go on [download](https://fogproject.org/download) from their website and get the download link from github

 ```
 # make sure to update